 Eric J. Parker is a co-founder of Parker Scheer LLP and serves as the firm’s Managing Partner.
-With over 28 years of experience in complex personal injury trial work, Attorney Parker represents adults and children injured or killed as a result of defectively designed and manufactured products, as well as victims of medical malpractice, nursing home abuse and neglect, defective premises, motor vehicle negligence, and aviation-related injury or death.
+With over 30 years of experience in complex personal injury trial work, Attorney Parker represents adults and children injured or killed as a result of defectively designed or manufactured products, as well as victims of medical malpractice, nursing home abuse and neglect, defective premises, serious motor vehicle negligence, aviation-related injury, and wrongful death.

 Mr. Parker holds the highest peer-review rating (AV) awarded to any attorney by Martindale-Hubbell.
 This rating is only awarded to lawyers and law firms which are found to possess “Preeminent Legal Ability” and who embrace the highest professional standards.

 Before co-founding Parker Scheer, Mr. Parker was a partner in the Boston trial firm of Sarrouf, Tarricone & Flemming.
-Mr. Parker has been a frequent guest lecturer at Suffolk University Law School and Boston College Law School, and has served as a trial practice adviser to student participants in the Harvard Law School Trial Practice program.
+Prior to joining the adjunct faculty, Mr. Parker was a frequent guest lecturer at Suffolk University Law School and Boston College Law School, and has served as a trial practice adviser to student participants in the Harvard Law School Trial Practice program.
 Mr. Parker has authored articles on a wide range of legal topics including the representation of children in tort actions.
 Attorney Parker’s cases have received regional and national press coverage, and have regularly been cited as among the “most important decisions” by the Massachusetts legal press.

 - A.B., Vassar College